We will stage biggest demo, embark on series of strikes if govt dares to sell SSNIT hotels – Ablakwa

 Source: starrfm.com.gh

-North Tongu MP Okudzeto Ablakwa has warned of nationwide protests if the government proceeds with selling a 60% stake in four SSNIT hotels to Rock City.
+North Tongu MP Okudzeto Ablakwa has warned of nationwide demonstrations if the government proceeds with selling a 60% stake in four SSNIT hotels to Rock City.

-The NPRA initially directed SSNIT to suspend the sale but later approved it after reviewing the details.
+Despite an initial NPRA directive to halt the process, Employment Minister Ignatius Baffour Awuah claims NPRA has now approved the sale.

-Ablakwa is demanding the NPRA publish its review to ensure transparency.
-He criticized the sale process, urging public scrutiny and asserting it must be legitimate.
+Ablakwa demands NPRA publish its review, challenging its legitimacy compared to the critical assessment by the transaction advisor.